Text Analysis: How Search Works

 Analysis happens on Writes (Indexing) AND Reads (Search).

 - Write Time: Complex analysis (synonyms, n-grams) slows down ingestion.
-CPU heavy.
+It is highly CPU heavy.

 - Search Time: The query string

-"Foxes"must typically go through the same analyzer to match the indexed token"fox".
+"Foxes"must typically go through the same analyzer at query time to match the indexed token"fox".

 Tip: If ingestion is slow, check your CPU.
-Heavy Regex filters are usually the bottleneck.
+Heavy Regex filters and large N-Gram generation (e.g., 1-gram to 20-gram combinations) are usually the bottlenecks.